 Performance Place is the primary training facility for the School of Drama and School of Design & Production.
 Performance Place houses the 380-seat Proscenium Thrust Theatre and a 200-seat arena theatre, the Catawba Theatre, and a central lobby and box office featuring three ticket windows.
 The building is designed for noise control so both theatres can operate simultaneously without noise distractions.

-The Proscenium Thrust theatre is located on the upper ground level of Performance Place and is similar in design to the Circle Repertory Theatre in New York and the Guthrie Theatre in Minneapolis.
+The Gerald Freedman Theatre is a proscenium thrust theatre located on the upper ground level of Performance Place.
+It is similar in design to the Circle Repertory Theatre in New York and the Guthrie Theatre in Minneapolis.
 It is an optimal performance space for drama with 380 seats that surround, on three sides, a thrust stage.
 No seat is more than 36 feet away from the stage.
 The space is equipped with a projection bubble which enables full-stage, rear-screen projection.

 The Catawba Theatre is located on the ground level of Performance Place.
 This arena stage is a small, flexible stage with seating for 200.
 There are seven movable sections of 25 (each section on casters) and can be moved to any configuration required for a production.

 The Patrons Theatre opened in 2004 and is located on the main level of Performance Place.
 This arena theatre seats approximately 100 persons.